All Episodes

 Let's go see how low we can hit.

-I do think it is better for this country that there is a week given to look into the and and what is the new information you can possibly get.
+I do think it is better for this country that there is a week given to look and another week given.

 All right, we got to take a break.

-Uh but as we continue, Jonathan Gillum and Danielle McLaughlin uh commenting about Jeff Flake and his antics from earlier today.
+Brent, as we continue, Jonathan Gillum and Danielle McLaughlin commenting about Jeff Flake and his antics from earlier today.

-And at the level that this is at, if it's handed back to the FBI, uh my worry is it actually somebody will create something that's fictitious that is in the FBI.
+And at the level that this is at, if it's handed back to the FBI, my worry is that actually somebody will create something that's fictitious that is in the FBI.

 It's not like they haven't done that in the past three years.

-So I also think that that's something that should be considered in the uh what's been presented so far.
+So I also think that that's something that should be considered in what's been presented so far.

 Well, it's scary.